 The Dangers of Peeled Cap

-Peeled cap refers to the tread of the tire separating from itself, or peeling away from the tire’s casing.
+Peeled cap refers to the tread of the tire separating from itself or peeling away from the tire’s casing.
 When any part of a tire peels away from another part, the driver of the car with the defective tire is at risk of an accident.
-A peeled cap can lead to a blowout, which in turn can lead to dangerous and deadly accidents.
-The National Highway Traffic Safety Administration estimates that tire failure causes 11,000 accidents per year.
+A peeled cap can lead to a blowout, which, in turn, can lead to dangerous and deadly accidents.
+The National Highway Traffic Safety Administration (NHTSA) estimates that tire failure causes 11,000 accidents per year.

 It is important to routinely inspect your tires.
 If you notice anything out of the ordinary –such as uneven tread wear, bulges or cracks, or tread peeling – you should stop driving immediately and seek the services of a tire care professional or auto mechanic.

 You Could Be Entitled to Compensation if a Peeled Tire Caused an Accident

 In most cases, after a car accident, you look for compensation from the at-fault driver.
 If you were involved in an accident that a peeled cap on radial or bias tires caused, you could seek compensation from the tire’s manufacturer.

 A personal injury lawyer in your area can help you pursue the manufacturer if:

 - Your car struck another vehicle because your tires had peeled caps